 - ½ cup heavy cream

-- Divide the mixture between 4 six or eight-ounce jars or ramekins and pack it down slightly with the rounded tip of a spoon.
-Allow to cool completely while preparing the mouse.
+Divide the mixture between 4 six or eight-ounce jars or ramekins and pack it down slightly with the rounded tip of a spoon.
+Allow to cool completely while preparing the mousse.

 See Café Tips above in the post for further instructions and more detailed tips.